digicatapult/bridgeAI-gitops-infra/README.md

 ### MLFlow

-You can access the MLFlow UI on http://localhost:3080/mlflow No authentication required.
+You can access the MLFlow UI on http://localhost:3080/mlflow
+Username: admin
+Password: password
-You can set the MLFLOW_TRACKING_URI clientside as http://localhost:3080/ Airflow has a variable set to locate the mlflow_tracking_uri
+You can set the MLFLOW_TRACKING_URI clientside as http://localhost:3080/ if you wish to use the mlflow binary clientside.
+Airflow has a variable set to locate the mlflow_tracking_uri

 #### MinIO